 Stride Rite is a great brand to start with.
 If your toddler loves wearing socks and won’t wear anything else go for the Robeez– this American brand is known for the super-soft soles; however they might be the best choice if your baby just begins to walk and still practices indoors.

-4. Choose straps instead of laces
+4. Choose straps or zips instead of laces

 Another thing that actually solved problem with my daughter and her stubbornness was the type of shoes.
 I bought her really nice ankle shoes (with laces!) because she took her first steps just before autumn started.
 She refused wearing them for a good couple of weeks, screaming in horror to that point I thought the shop assistant must have chosen the wrong (maybe too small) size for her.